pyrotek45/avon/tutorial/TUTORIAL.md

 ### Avon for Single Files and Dotfiles

-Avon isn't just for generating hundreds of files.
-It's a powerful workflow layer that makes **any file** more maintainable and shareable, even if you're just managing a single config.
+Avon is a powerful, general-purpose tool that excels at generating hundreds of files, but it's equally powerful for single files.
+It's a comprehensive workflow layer that makes **any file** more maintainable and shareable, whether you're managing a single config or building complex multi-file systems.

 **Perfect for:**
 - **Dotfiles** — Easy way to download and deploy configs to your system